-"And Moshe and Aharon went into the tent of meeting..."
+"Moshe and Aharon went into the Tent of Meeting, and they went out and they blessed the people..."
 (9:23)

 Why did Moshe enter together with Aharon?
 To instruct him concerning the incense.
 (Rashi)

 Why didn't Moshe teach Aharon about the incense ceremony before, when he had gone over the other sacrificial procedures?